 This bill is based on laws in other states that permit the use of evidence obtained from unmanned, automatic cameras to prosecute and prove traffic violations.
-Traffic light violation monitoring systems may be installed by the State or a county or municipality.
+Traffic light violation monitoring systems may be installed by the State or a municipality.
 The owner of the vehicle photographed or otherwise recorded violating a traffic control device is rebuttably presumed to be the violator, similar to current Maine law regarding passing a stopped school bus or a traffic violation at an emergency scene.

-This bill also requires 50% of the revenue generated by a traffic light monitoring system to be returned to the county or municipality that installed and was operating the system at the time of the enforcement action.
+This bill also requires the revenue generated by a traffic light violation monitoring system to be returned to the municipality that purchased, installed and was operating the system at the time of the enforcement action but only until such time as the municipality has been reimbursed for its expense.
+After that, the revenue is deposited in the Courthouse Security Fund to be used to improve security and improve public safety at court facilities.